 - 83. Collaborative arrangements can take a number of forms based on the degree of involvement of both parties.
-IPBES guidance on the development of strategic partnerships and other collaborative arrangements sets out a number of the key considerations, as well as the types of collaboration that may be necessary for supporting IPBES implementation.
+IPBES guidance on the development of strategic partnerships and other collaborative arrangements24 sets out a number of the key considerations, as well as the types of collaboration that may be necessary for supporting IPBES implementation.
 The following considerations are directly relevant to agreement on collaboration to support capacity-building as described above. - (a) Intent to collaborate might be established through a letter of agreement or memorandum of understanding which can be used for defining strategic alliances, declaring agreement on intent, on areas of common interest and on cooperation in terms of project and programme implementation.
-While in a number of cases memorandum of understandings would involve the transfer of funds to support a particular set of tasks, this is not necessarily always the case.
-Letter of agreements and memorandum of understandings could also be established with no implied exchange of funds.
+While in a number of cases memoranda of understanding would involve the transfer of funds to support a particular set of tasks, this is not necessarily always the case.
+Letters of agreement and memoranda of understandings could also be established with no implied exchange of funds.
 In some cases it would be assumed that the legal entities involved would provide the necessary resources for their own activities (which may be activities that they intended to carry out anyway).
-Agreements might also be used as a vehicle to help find additional funding from elsewhere, and this should be considered when they are drafted. - (b) In order to operationalize such agreements, consideration might be given to drawing up a project document of some form, or a jointly agreed programme of work, which would spell out how the intent to collaborate would be realized.
-Such documents would provide more detailed definitions of activities, timetables and deliverables, and would be likely to include implementation plans and potentially also budgets.
-These more detailed documents may cover the whole period of the agreement or could be periodically updated while the agreements are in force. - (c) There may also be cases where a legal agreement in the form of a contract such as between a partner and the technical support unit is necessary in order to ensure timely delivery of a product or service necessary for the efficient implementation of the capacity-building activity. - 84.
-In other words the form of the agreement would depend on the activities to be undertaken and whether or not funds were changing hands, but nevertheless some form of agreement (even if only an exchange of letters) is important for ensuring a common understanding.
-Amongst other things, this is important for also making clear how support will be acknowledged.
-The support of organizations in carrying out IPBES-related capacity-building activities will be acknowledged through the following channels where appropriate: - (a) Both financial and in-kind support to IPBES are reported on to the Plenary in documents developed by the secretariat. - (b) The secretariat reports to the Plenary on all capacity-building activities carried out under the auspices of IPBES. - (c) Information on specific activities is also promoted through the IPBES website and regular communication activities. - 85.
-In addition, appropriate acknowledgment would be given in association with relevant events or as part of specific deliverables, as appropriate to the circumstances, and the level of support provided.
-However, any further acknowledgement would need to be considered on a case-by-case basis, with the advice of the Bureau
+Agreements might also be used as a vehicle to help find additional funding from elsewhere, and this should be considered when they are drafted.

-&lt;sup>24 IPBES guidance on the development of strategic partnerships and other collaborative arrangements was agreed in decision IPBES-3/4, and is set out in annex III to that decision.
+24 IPBES guidance on the development of strategic partnerships and other collaborative arrangements was agreed in decision IPBES-3/4, and is set out in annex III to that decision.